Umneiah/Software_Assignment_1/1st_Question.md

 ###
-1-class: it's a fundamental oop item, that contain a bunch of functions and proberties that describe the behavior of a group of similar objects.
+1-class: it's a fundamental oop item, that contain a bunch of functions and properties that describe the behavior of a group of similar objects.

 -------
 ###